 Understand how your body feels as you eat your meal is the first step.
 Try pausing and examine how full you feel halfway through finishing what is on the plate, after eating three quarters to the entire plate to determine what your particular response to hunger feels like.

 Tuning into the biological needs of your body can give you new insight into what foods can satisfy it without deprivation.
 Making wiser food choices that still tastes good matters in how we think about food.
-Though it may take some doing to maintain a healthy balance that is right for your body, intuitive eating can teach better control over what goes into your mouth.
+Though it may take some doing to maintain a healthy balance that is right for your body, this method can teach better control over what goes into your mouth.